sauleh/personal_website_template/_posts/2019-10-09-Post-NewPicture.md

 title: Test Post
 ---

-## This is my team at Microsoft
+## This is me
 People in the picture are:
-- Arul
+- me
-- Fai
+- and me
-- Scott
+- and
-- Me
+- nothing

 [my favorite website](http://www.google.com)